Best afternoon teas in London

 Contact details: Ting, Level 35, Shangri-La Hotel, 31 St Thomas Street, London SE1 9QU

 The themes here are taken very seriously, and there is excellent attention to detail, but never at the expense of flavour.
 The selection of cakes we tried were beautifully balanced in terms of sweetness, sharpness and richness (which made it even easier to try the whole range!).
+The chocolate & raspberry shard is served in a cloud of dry ice and is the final show-piece to your experience.
 This is a generous afternoon tea and the waiting staff were extremely knowledgeable about their extensive list of teas on offer.
 Some could even predict instinctively which ones we would enjoy – with great success!
 Go for the views, stay for the scones.

 At a glance…